ibm-cloud-docs/power-iaas/managing-spp.md

 {: caption="Table 1.
 SPP helps to reduce the licensing cost" caption-side="bottom"}

 The benefits of using an SPP are as follows:

-* Get control over licensing costs by limiting the number of processors an uncapped partition can use, which reduces the number of software licenses.
+- Control licensing costs by limiting the number of processors an uncapped partition can use, reducing the number of software licesnses.
-* Get a better overall ability to manage processor resources.
+- A better overall ability to manage processor resources.

-The {{site.data.keyword.powerSys_notm}} always has at least one defined SPP as the default pool.
+{{site.data.keyword.powerSys_notm}} always has at least one defined SPP as the default pool.
 You can add up to 63 more SPPs to a single {{site.data.keyword.powerSys_notm}} host.
-The SPP is used and shared by a set of virtual server instances of the same machine type (host).
+The SPP is used and shared by a set of VMs of the same machine type (host).